-Leukemia is also classified as lymphocytic or myelogenous.
+Leukemia is also classified as lymphocytic or myelogenous (myeloid).
 Lymphocytic leukemia refers to abnormal cell growth in the marrow cells that become lymphocytes, a type of white blood cell that plays a role in the immune system.
-In myelogenous leukemia, abnormal cell growth occurs in the marrow cells that mature into red blood cells, white blood cells, and platelets.
+In myeloid leukemia, abnormal cell growth occurs in the marrow cells that mature into red blood cells, white blood cells, and platelets.

 The four broad subtypes of leukemia are below.
 Click on a subtype to get more information on causes, symptoms, types, how its diagnosed, treatments, and other resources.